Beaulieu-sur-Mer Travel Guide

 It’s small, but has enough to keep you busy for a few hours, plus beach time.

 The seafront has two separate beaches.
 Plage Fourmis , the smaller of the two, is on the south of the center.
 It gives a scenic view of the east coast of Cap Ferrat.
 The small port here has the same name, Port de Fourmis.
 Only small family boats and yachts docks here.

 The other and the larger one is Plage Petite Afrique .
 This has a natural harbor and the most sheltered between the two.
 Locals also tell a story that the first banana tree in Europe is first planted here.
 Relax on the sandy beaches and soak up on the sun or go swim on its clear sea.
 Many resorts offer water or jet skiing, wind-surfing, and boat rides.

 The shady seaside Promenade Maurice Rouvier leads directly to Saint-Jean-Cap Ferrat .
 Beside it is the Marina- Le Port de Plaisance.
 It has a very good reputation on an international scale.
 It offers pleasure-boating, with shops, restaurants, and bars.

-This town square comes very much alive in summer.
+The town square, Place Marinoni , comes very much alive in summer.
 Live bands play here, with weekly balls, and fireworks.
 There is also a daily morning produce market that offers fresh foods, fruits, and vegetables.
 On Saturdays, the market has goods for a different group of customers with handcrafted jewelry, handmade lavender soaps, leather handbags, silky tunics, and other ornate wares.